 This broad division into two groups can help you decide on your first programming language.

 If you’re interested in learning web development, these categories are especially important to understand.

 Let’s take a closer look at both of these groups.

 Front-end development languages

-They use programming languages that let them take care of the design, look, and feel of a specific project or program.
+They use programming languages to create the design, look, and feel of a specific project or program.

-Therefore, the main task of a front-end developer is to make sure the user gets to see a modern, user-friendly interface that is easy to use, beautifully designed, and optimised for its specific purpose.
+Therefore, the user interface (UI) should be intuitive, easy to use, beautifully designed, and optimised for its specific purpose.